ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The purpose of the Headset Collision is to detect when the user's VR headset collides with another game object.

-The Headset Collision script is added to the `[CameraRig]` prefab.
-It will automatically create a script on the headset to deal with the collision events.
+The Headset Collision script will automatically create a script on the headset to deal with the collision events.

 ### Inspector Parameters

+ * **Collider Radius:** The radius of the auto generated sphere collider for detecting collisions on the headset.
  * **Target Tag Or Script List Policy:** A specified VRTK_TagOrScriptPolicyList to use to determine whether any objects will be acted upon by the Headset Collision.

 ### Class Variables